ReactPoland/React-Convention-Book/text/909_React_Convention.md

 http://www.valvesoftware.com/company/Valve_Handbook_LowRes.pdf

-# ReactJS Convention (ReactC.com)
+# React Convention
+## React is not only V (view) anymore
-## a free online handbook for React.JS Developers with a very opinionated and matured project structure
+### a free online handbook for React.JS Developers with a very opinionated and matured project structure

 ****